Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 },
 ```

-They are equivalent to what we have discussed for tiled renderer.
+They are equivalent to what we have discussed for the tiled renderer.
 Make sure that the `clearColor` for the framebuffer sets the alpha component to 0.